sourcegraph/handbook/content/departments/engineering/product/process/gtm/licensing.md

 This means you have the following limitations:

-- No path to upgrade to an Enterprise or Team plan down the line (you can’t change your mind without launching a new instance)
+- No path to upgrade to a Business or Enterprise plan down the line (you can’t change your mind without launching a new instance)
 - No external dependencies (means no extensions!)
-- No enterprise features (SSO, access control, Batch Changes, Code Insights (Beta), Code Monitoring)
+- No enterprise or code intelligence platform features (SSO, access control, Batch Changes, Code Insights, Notebooks, code monitoring, code navigation, admin analytics etc.)
+- No access to browser or IDE extensions
 - Built as a single container (limited scalability)
-- No access to our extensions

 Benefits to the OSS option include: